Information for referrers

 • Criminal Code, chapter 32 (Rape and sexual assaults).

 Offences involving violence are not excluded.
-However the Drug and Alcohol Court will consider the nature and seriousness of the offence and the risk of domestic violence at the time of determining whether a defendant is suitable to be sentenced to a Treatment Order.
+However, QDAC will consider the nature and seriousness of the offence and the risk of domestic violence at the time of determining whether a defendant is suitable to be sentenced to a Treatment Order.

 Referrals

-Duty lawyers at the court, lawyers from Legal Aid Queensland (LAQ) or Aboriginal and Torres Strait Islander Legal Service (ATSILS) or private legal representatives can request the defendant be considered for the Drug and Alcohol Court by completing a Drug and Alcohol Court Form 1 Referral Form (DOCX, 396.6 KB).
+Duty lawyers at the court, lawyers from Legal Aid Queensland (LAQ) or Aboriginal and Torres Strait Islander Legal Service (ATSILS) or private legal representatives can request the defendant be considered for QDAC by completing a Drug and Alcohol Court Form 1 Referral Form (DOCX, 396.6 KB).
 Any other person can also request a referral—including the defendant themselves, family and friends, and Court Link staff.

 What happens next?

-Once the person is referred to the Drug and Alcohol Court, the defendant will be represented by a lawyer from LAQ, unless the defendant requests their private legal representative.
+Once the person is referred QDAC, the defendant will be represented by a lawyer from LAQ, unless the defendant requests their private legal representative.

-The defendant will be assessed by the Drug and Alcohol Court to determine if they are eligible.
+The defendant will be assessed QDAC to determine if they are eligible.
 A health clinician will determine if the defendant has a severe substance use disorder.
-The police prosecutor and LAQ lawyer will also conduct an eligibility screen and provide advice to the Drug and Alcohol Court.
+The police prosecutor and LAQ lawyer will also conduct an eligibility screen and provide advice to the QDAC magistrate.

-If the Drug and Alcohol Court considers the defendant is eligible, the matter will be adjourned for 28 days (or longer if ordered by the court) to enable a suitability assessment to be conducted by Queensland Health and Queensland Corrective Services.
+If the QDAC magistrate considers the defendant is eligible, the matter will be adjourned for 28 days (or longer if ordered by the court) to enable a suitability assessment to be conducted by Queensland Health, Queensland Corrective Services and the Queensland Police Service.

-If the court considers the defendant suitable, the defendant will be sentenced to a Treatment Order and be accepted into the program.
-The Treatment Order involves an intensive treatment program where the defendant may reside in a residential rehabilitation or complete an intensive day program with Queensland Health.
+If the QDAC magistrate considers the defendant suitable, the defendant will be sentenced to a Treatment Order and be accepted into the program.
+The Treatment Order involves an intensive treatment program where the defendant may reside in residential rehabilitation or complete an intensive day program with Queensland Health.

 Treatment order